jwarning/json-xhr-promise/README.md

 - The HTTP method string should ideally be in the format: 'GET', 'POST', 'PUT', 'DELETE', etc...
 - The url should be a string of the full path
 - The data should be a plain JS object (it gets stringified in the request)

-To build a CommonJS version of this file simply run `gulp build`.
-If you want a different output type you can simply set the option on the Babel step in the gulpfile.
-A build is already included in the dist folder.

 ## License